pbackup12345/slate-deep-table/README.md

 - `className:` any class names to be passed on to the `<td>` or `<tr>` element
 - `style:` any style (as an object) to style the `<td>` or `<tr>` element
-- `attributes`: an object which will be passed on straight to the element and converted to attributes (you can also include colspan and colrow attributes for merged cells)
+- `attributes`: an object which will be passed on straight to the element and converted to attributes (you can also include colSpan and colRow attributes for merged cells).
+Whatch out that you have to follow React capitalizing conventions.
+So colRow and colSpan needs to be like so.

 ### Queries and Commands